 Secondary Methods I: Math

-Field hours: 10 hours during the term; exact days and times are to be coordinated between cooperating teacher and pre-service teacher to find common/best times.
-Students in a middle school site will visit a high school site for the last three hours of their observation requirements, and vice versa.
+Field hours: 20 hours during the term; exact days and times are to be coordinated between cooperating teacher and pre-service teacher to find common/best times.